bfollington/notes/philosophy/incomplete-articles/how-to-stay-off-your-phone.md

   * Be present
   * Connect with the ones you love
   * Realise that none of it really matters
-* You don't have to demonize it, I wrote this articles first draft on my phone
+* You don't have to demonize it, I wrote this on my phone
 * Take the good and leave the bad
-*